All That Remains (band): Madness (2016–2018)

-Victim of the New Disease and Oli Herbert's death (2018–present)
+Victim of the New Disease and Oli Herbert's death (2018–2021)

 On September 14, 2018, the band released a new song titled "Fuck Love" from their upcoming studio album set for release in early 2019.
+The first single from the album was "Fuck Love".
+It was first posted to lead singer Phil Labonte's Instagram page as a cryptographic binary code leading to an unlisted YouTube video.
 On September 26, the band released an image of the cover art to their social media pages, revealing the title of the new record to be Victim of the New Disease.

 On September 27, 2018, the band announced a release date of November 9.
+The album received critical acclaim from music critics, with praise being directed at a perceived return to creative and musical form as well as the return to their heavier metalcore sound.

 On October 17, 2018, the band revealed through their Facebook page that lead guitarist and founding member Oli Herbert had died at the age of 44.
 On Facebook, his wife claimed to have received the toxicology report, which indicated that the cause of his death was drowning after taking antidepressants and sleeping aids, neither of which were prescribed.
 However, it has been reported that police are looking into his death and that it was possibly the result of foul play.
 The Facebook post has since been deleted.
 The investigation is ongoing.
+Investigators noted that Herbert's will was changed a week prior to his death, which made his wife the sole benefactor.
+The band released a statement stating “We were devastated to learn that Oli Herbert, our friend, guitar player, and founding member of All That Remains, has passed away.
+Oli was an incredibly talented guitarist and song writer who defined Rock and Metal from the Northeast.
+His impact on the genres and our lives will continue indefinitely.”

+Labonte originally questioned if the band would be able to continue following Herbert's death due to him being such a big part since its inception.
+He then later stated that “Oli would’ve wanted have the band carry on.”
 On November 9, 2018, Labonte revealed in an interview that Jason Richardson (formerly of Chelsea Grin and Born of Osiris) would be filling in as lead guitarist for their upcoming tours.

 On February 5, 2019, the band confirmed that Richardson would be joining the band as an official member via their Facebook page.

-On February 2, 2022, it was announced that former bassist Matt Deis had rejoined the band.
+In early 2019 they toured in support of the album alongside Unearth and Attila.
+In late 2019 All That Remains went on the “Disease Of The Anima” alongside Lacuna Coil, the tour name was a combination of both bands new albums.